Looking for information regarding home safety for elderly? You've come to the right place.

 Are they able to clean and do laundry?
 Some individuals have housecleaning and laundry completed once a week a local service provider.

-One of the most important aspects of home safety for seniors is bathroom safety.
+One of the most important aspects of home safety for elderly is bathroom safety.
 The combination of water, soap and hard surfaces requires careful attention.
 Is the senior able to get into and out of bathtub safely?
-There are a wide variety of grab bars and bathtub rails to assist seniors and ensure they are safe.
-Does the bath/shower floor have a non-skid mat?

 Does the older adult have difficulty getting on and off the toilet?
 They may benefit from a raised toilet seat or toilet safety frame.
-Click here for more information on equipment for seniors.

 Are the water faucets and door handles easy for seniors to open and close?
 Lever style handles are easier and safer for seniors to use.

 Does the older adult have difficulty getting dressed or grooming?
 There are a variety of dressing and grooming aids that enable older adults to safely complete personal care activities independently.
-Click here for more information on equipment for seniors.

 Some individuals may benefit from having a home support worker or personal care assistant help them with their morning routine (dressing, grooming, bathing and toileting).

-Is the senior managing their medication safely?
-Are they taking the right medication at the right time?
-Are the medications stored properly?
 An important aspect of home safety for elderly is the clients ability to properly manage medication.
 They are at an increased risk for falls if they are not properly managing their medications.

 Can they get to the pharmacy for refills?
 Some pharmacies deliver if the older adult is not able to go to the pharmacy in person.
-Would the senior benefit from a medication reminder box or blister packets?
-Most pharmacies can advise their customers on available options.

 Can the older adult use the telephone?
 Do they have difficulty reading the numbers?
 Does the senior have any difficulty with their speech, hearing or vision?
-There are phones designed for specifically for older adults.
-Click here for more information on equipment for seniors.
-Are emergency numbers posted and readable?

 Does the elderly individual enjoy watching television?
 Are they able to see and hear the TV?
 There are products available that can address both of these issues.
 Contact a local electronic or medical supply store for more information.